 An ALAC Member who has a personal conflict of interest related to any decision may give an undirected proxy to another ALAC Member to allow the former ALAC Member’s region to be fully present in the decision while not personally influencing the outcome.

 The existence of any Proxy does not impact the rules for a meeting being quorate.
 A Proxy given by an ALAC Member does, however, cause that member to have been deemed present for the purposes of evaluating whether the decision honoured regional representation as specified in Paragraph 11.4.4.

+All references to votes in Section 12.3 shall also apply to Consensus decisions.

 Amendment of the Rules of Procedure